placeboeffect/hello-world/README.md

 # hello-world
 just getting started,
-It's raining outside like most days, could you guess where I am?
+It's raining outside like most days, can you guess where I am?